 Overall the course has been designed so that students can study it in the way that works for them.
-However you want to study, we are aware that this is easiest to do if you are given some idea of the assumptions that have been made about how to get the most out of the module; these are:
+However you want to study, we are aware that this is easiest to do if you are given some idea of how to get the most out of the course.
+We advise that:

 A small sample of the Fundamental Characterisation for Nanotechnology course is available through our virtual learning environment.